 If a diagnosis of GAS is made, a course of antibiotics will be prescribed

-• If scarlet fever is not treated the symptoms can persist for 2 – 3 weeks & people will remain infectious.
+• If scarlet fever is not treated the symptoms can persist for 2 – 3 weeks and people will remain infectious.
 Most people will no longer be infectious after 24 hours from starting the antibiotics.

 When should I seek medical attention?